 Exploring the San Telmo Market in Buenos Aires!

-When it comes to exploring the San Telmo Market in Buenos Aires ~ also known as the San Telmo Feria (or San Telmo Fair), this is an adventure we stumbled right into because of our hotel choice.
-We checked into the Moreno Hotel Buenos Aires on a Saturday, & much to our surprise: woke up to absolute pandemonium Sunday morning!
-Because the Moreno Hotel is one block from Calle Defensa…& Defensa is THE main drag for the San Telmo Fair.
-The street was closed off to auto traffic, & vendor after vendor was setting up for the fair…with people already starting to mill around.
-Within another hour, there were literally thousands of people there!
+When it comes to exploring the San Telmo Market in Buenos Aires ~ also known as the San Telmo Feria, this is an adventure we stumbled right into because of our hotel choice.
+We checked into the Moreno Hotel on a Saturday, & woke up to absolute pandemonium Sunday morning!
+Because the hotel is located one block from Calle Defensa…& Defensa is THE main drag for the San Telmo Market.
+The street closes off to auto traffic, & vendor after vendor started setting up.
+Within an hour, there were literally thousands of people there!

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travels the World